sushantshrestha22/HubitUsersite/my-app/UPDATELOG.md

 5. All UI bug fixed

 # HUB IT UserSite 2025 Feb 25
-1. service We provide Section of Service Page
+1. Service We provide Section of Service Page
+2. SubFooter updated.